gvwilson/thirdbit/src/fiction/iffy/index.md

 but its offspring might still survive.*

 *It took a while for people to realize that everything had changed.
 An automated factory in Vientiane began repairing robots it was supposed to scrap.
-Children's toys escaped into the sewers and the hypersonic planes used by the super-rich started having inexplicable problems with their navigation systems.
+Children's toys escaped into the sewers, while the hypersonic planes used by the super-rich started having inexplicable problems with their navigation systems.
 Compared to bananas going extinct or the ancient city of Cairo being vaporized,